-The College Admissions Scandal Should Remind Grads Of Color We Were Always Good Enough
+The Admissions Scam Should Remind Grads Of Color That We Were Always Good Enough

 In this op-ed, University of Pennsylvania Wharton School graduate Joi Childs explains how her experience as a Black woman at an Ivy League school affects how she feels about the alleged college admissions cheating scam involving prominent Hollywood actresses and CEOs.

 I had a panic attack while trying to complete a scholarship application when I was 16 years old.
 My parents tried to calm me down while we rushed to put together the necessary materials — a resume, portfolio, references, the works, but I whined about how another classmate of mine had finished her application weeks earlier, with a great reference.
 My mother (in her glorious wisdom and constant disapproval) told me clearly, “Worry about yourself.
 You deserve this.”
 I shut up.
 We put our heads together and got to work.